-- Promote the Scheme as a valuable benefit and provide sufficient information so members can make informed decisions about their benefits - Communicate in a clear, concise manner - Ensure we use the most appropriate means of communication, taking into account the different needs of different stakeholders, but with a default of using electronic communications where efficient and effective to do so. - Look for efficiencies and environmentally responsible ways in delivering communications through greater use of technology and partnership working. - Regularly evaluate the effectiveness of communications and shape future communications appropriately.
+- Increase awareness and understanding of the Scheme and provide sufficient information so stakeholders can make informed decisions. - Communicate in a clear, concise manner. - Ensure we use the most appropriate means of communication, taking into account the different needs of different stakeholders, but with a default of using electronic communications where efficient and effective to do so. - Look for efficiencies and environmentally responsible ways in delivering communications through greater use of technology and partnership working. - Regularly evaluate the effectiveness of communications and shape future communications appropriately.